onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/05.specattr/docs.md

 ---
 <a id="axes"></a>
 ### Axes and Borders

+The **Axes and Borders** panel is used to control various colors, font sizes, borders and the display of a grid and dataset titles.

 ![Axes and Borders](images/axes.png)

-The **Style** panel is used to control various colors, font sizes, borders and the display of a grid and dataset titles.

 Show grid on spectrum